No-Code Data Pipelines: How to Migrate Customer Data

 - QuickFixes - One-click, data-cleanup buttons that allow you to easily clean up your data for the most common scenarios for that data type (e.g. Date, Text, Numeric, etc.).

-- AutoClean - Simple to use AI-powered data cleanup that learns and detects a pattern from examples of the clean data.
+- SmartFill - Simple to use AI-powered data cleanup that learns and detects patterns from your examples to parse and clean data.

 - Formulas - Spreadsheet-style formulas that allow you to clean up your data.